fuxiAIlab/NetEaseCrowd-Dataset/README.md

 ### Obtain the data

+Two ways to access the dataset:
+* Directly download overall NetEaseCrowd in [Hugging Face](https://huggingface.co/datasets/liuhyuu/NetEaseCrowd) [**Recommended**]

-The NetEaseCrowd dataset is provided in partitions under the `data/` folder of this repository in the csv file format.
+* Under the [`data/` folder](https://github.com/fuxiAIlab/NetEaseCrowd-Dataset/tree/main/data), the NetEaseCrowd dataset is provided in partitions in the csv file format.
 Each partition is named as `NetEaseCrowd_part_x.csv`.
 Concat them to get the entire NetEaseCrowd dataset.

 ### Dataset format